sjoseph11236/Software_Testing_Apprenticeship/week2/Day8/overview.md

     TBD

   ## Lab A:
-  - Use basic commands to create a table of students with name, email, age.**Add to Github**
+  - Create your own schema design with tables and relationships using [erdPlus](https://erdplus.com/standalone).Take a screen shot and create a markdown file with screen shot to **add to Github.**

   ## Lab B:
-    - Create your onw exception and test it.**Add to Github**
+    - Create your own exception and test it.**Add to Github**

 # Exit Tix
   - **Submit Lab A to Github.**